-NorthShore’s Driving Program evaluates individuals with physical, cognitive and perceptual deficits to determine their potential to resume or continue independent driving.
-The need for and ability to use adaptive equipment may also be assessed.
+NorthShore’s Driving Rehabilitation Program evaluates an individual’s physical, cognitive and perceptual skills to determine their potential to resume or continue independent driving.
+When appropriate, we may also assess the need for and ability to use adaptive equipment for driving.

 This program involves two key components:

-- A clinical evaluation conducted by an experienced occupational therapist with specialized training in the field of driving rehab
+- A clinical evaluation conducted by an experienced occupational therapist with specialized training in the field of driving rehabilitation.

-- A behind-the-wheel evaluation under the direction of a driving instructor who has special training working with people with disabilities
+- A behind-the-wheel evaluation under the direction of a driving instructor and occupational therapist who have special training working with people with disabilities.